MisterVaidas/ReadingNotes/102/class-07.md

 Invoking or calling a function means executing its code.
 When defining a function, parentheses `()` are used to indicate the parameter list, allowing you to specify the values the function expects to receive.**

+***

+Thank you for reading this short article.
+Hope you liked it!
+You can find more of my work by visiting my [GitHub](https://github.com/MisterVaidas) profile.
+Your feedback always welcome!